 Athletes try to harness this by developing “muscle memory” through practiced repetition.
 We can cultivate intelligent thinking in the same way so each chapter introduces “Thinking Habits” that serve as antidotes to the myths and rumors around us.

-What are the dangers of sharing church history stories—including faith-promoting ones—before you know whether they’re true?
+What are the dangers of sharing church history stories before you know if they’re true?

 I’ll start by saying that I don’t think inaccurate stories can be truly “faith-promoting.”
 But it depends on what you assume “faith” to be.
 If faith is just some gooey abstract thing, then, sure you might try to promote it with silly stories or tear-jerker films.